nilis24/physics.h/CONTRIBUTING.md

 1. Communicate to us the feature, change or fix that you want to add or change by creating and issue with the template of "Feature, change or fix request"

-3. Ask to us if you can be assigned to the issue and wait for our answer
+2. Ask to us if you can be assigned to the issue and wait for our answer

+> Note:
+>
+> You can only be assigned to the issue if you have created it.

 **if we assigned to you the issue, then:**